mkm29/k3d-cilium/README.md

-# k3d with Podman and Cilium
+# k3d with Podman and eBPF-based CNIs (Cilium/Calico)

-A comprehensive guide for running k3d (Kubernetes in Docker) clusters using Podman as the container runtime with Cilium CNI for advanced networking, security, and observability features.
+A comprehensive guide for running k3d (Kubernetes in Docker) clusters using Podman as the container runtime with eBPF-based CNI solutions (Cilium or Calico) for advanced networking, security, and observability features.

 ## Table of Contents